Albert Young (boxer): Olympic results

-Life After Boxing
+Life after boxing

 After he had quit boxing, became a promoter in his native San Francisco starting in 1906.
 Young initially worked at the Association Club, a small club where many Bay Area boxers got their start, before advancing on to bigger shows.
 In 1923, Young moved his promotional operations to National Hall, where he continued promoting entry level bouts.

 After 10-round bouts were legalized at the start of 1925, Young would feature higher quality bouts, usually with a 10-round main event, while still maintaining his role as the starting place for young Bay Area boxers.
 During the 1920s, Young was also involved at the Golden Gate Arena in San Francisco.

 Once the great depression hit, Young struggled to stay afloat, like many fellow promoters.
 He would promote much more sporadically during this period.

 Young would continue promoting until his death in 1940 at National Hall in San Francisco, California.
 Young who suffered from anemia and ulcers, died after several unsuccessful blood transfusions.
 Many of the blood donations, came from former fighters that Young had promoted.
 He was survived by a wife and a daughter.